 Parents who have a general or urgent query, we ask you to still use the email address: firstname.lastname@example.org.
 Teachers may not be able to answer your admin or urgent queries, or respond within the timescale you may be expecting.

-Teachers are beginning to use Google Classroom to support some learning at home.
+Teachers are using Google Classroom to support some learning at home.
 More information on this can be seen below.
 Due to the number of potential messages staff could be receiving, we ask that parents and children are patient when waiting for a response.
 You can directly message your child’s class teacher via Google Classroom.

 Above all, whilst children’s learning is important, the health, safety and well-being of all our community comes first.
 Parents must not feel pressured to create formal learning environments and timetables as recently seen on the news and some social media sites, or even complete all the learning tasks – they are there for you to use as you need.
 Teachers will of course, look at work sent in on Google Classroom and celebrate work completed when school re-opens but teachers are not expected to mark any work and give feedback to pupils.
 We will do our best to do what we can, when we can.